ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 ---
 With the Burp CA trusted by your OS, you no longer have to use `-k` with curl or `--no-check-certificates` with wget and you will see HTTPS traffic in Burp:
 ![curl https traffic](/images/2020/02/burp_curl_https.png)
 Trusting the cert at the OS level may seem like overkill for curl and wget (and it is), but it is also the easiest way to proxy CLI tools when you can't disable trust (as we'll see later).

 # Example 2 - Proxying Java JARs
-While I would obviously prefer a Python or npm package or a Go binary - a lot of CLI tools I deal with are JARs, including all the CLI utilities for most of my company's security products.
-Now some of these utilities have proxy support out of the box that can be configured with command line options.
-However, some of them don't and I need to force the JAR to talk to my proxy.
+While I would obviously prefer a Python or npm package or a Go binary - a lot of CLI tools I deal with are JARs, including all the CLI utilities for my company's SAST solution.
+Now some of these utilities have proxy support out of the box that can be configured with command line options, however some of them don't and I need to force the JAR to talk to my proxy.

-A few years go, a security scanner my company was using at the time had a horribly documented API, and the only approved way to interact with it using API tokens was through the Java JAR CLI tool.
+A few years go, a security scanner my company was using at the time had a horribly documented API, and the only approved way to interact with it using API tokens was through their Java JAR CLI tool.
 We needed to scale our automation and wanted to write a Python package for talking with the API, so I used this exact technique to proxy their JAR and figure out how to authenticate with API tokens and what APIs we needed to hit.

 I won't pick on that security vendor here, so instead I will demo on a random [Atlassian CLI](https://bobswift.atlassian.net/wiki/spaces/ACLI/pages/16875586/Downloads) tool I found for talking with Jira.
 For example, I can use this CLI to query the Jira version running on a random cloud hosted instance: